Blog Header Logo

 BONUS TIP: After adding chemicals to the pool, how long should you wait before swimming?
 It really depends on the chemical.
 This is why it’s so important to read the product label and follow all instructions.
 For changes to pH, Total Alkalinity, Calcium Hardness, and Cyanuric Acid levels, we typically recommend letting the pool circulate on the high setting for at least four hours.

-Calcium Hardness: 200–400 ppm Ideal (150–800 ppm Acceptable)
+Calcium Hardness: 200–400 ppm ideal (150–800 ppm acceptable)

 Believe it or not, Calcium Hardness plays a big role in the health of your pool.
 Water that doesn’t have enough calcium is referred to as soft water.
 That might not sound like a bad thing, at first.
 However, soft water tries to balance itself by drawing calcium from surrounding surfaces.
 This results in erosion, etching, and pitting of tile grout, plaster, pebble, and concrete surfaces in your pool.
 On the other hand, high Calcium Hardness, also known as hard water, can cause cloudy pool conditions.
 High Calcium Hardness also causes scale buildup on pool surfaces and the inside of your plumbing and pool equipment.